square/in-app-payments-flutter-plugin/doc/reference.md

 expirationMonth | int               | The expiration month of the card.
-Ranges between 1 and 12, with 1 corresponding to January and 12 to December. expirationYear  | int               | The four-digit expiration year of the card. postalCode      | @nullable String  | The billing postal code associated with the card.
+Ranges between 1 and 12, with 1 corresponding to January and 12 to December. expirationYear  | int               | The four-digit expiration year of the card. postalCode      | @nullable String  | The billing postal code associated with the card. type            | [CardType](#cardtype) | The type of card (for example, Credit or Debit).
+Note: This property is experimental and will always return `CardType.unknown`. prepaidType     | [CardPrepaidType](#cardprepaidType) | The prepaid type of the credit card (for example, a Prepaid Gift Card).
+Note: This property is experimental and will always return `CardPrepaidType.unknown`.

 #### Example output